segmentio/segment-docs/src/connections/destinations/catalog/doubleclick-floodlight/index.md

 ![page event as track event](images/page-event.png)

-Please ensure you enter the name case sensitively.
+Make sure you enter the name case sensitively.

 Reference our [docs](/docs/connections/sources/catalog/libraries/website/javascript/#page) for more on the `name` parameter.